top of page

 Before a Flood

-3. Prepare a flood kit with essentials: bottled water, non-perishable food, first aid supplies, a flashlight, batteries, important documents in waterproof bags, and spare clothing.
+• Prepare an Emergency Kit – Include bottled water, non-perishable food, a first aid kit, torches, spare batteries, important documents in waterproof bags, and spare clothing.

 UKSN-during.png